 Warren Earp was killed July 6, 1900.
 This article appeared in the Arizona Range News, July 11, 1900.
-The Headquarter Saloon was located on Railroad Avenue where the Flying Leap Tasting Room is currently located.
+The Headquarter Saloon was located on Railroad Avenue where the Birds and Barrels Tasting Room is currently located.
 Warren Baxter Earp is buried in the Historic Willcox Pioneer Cemetery off North 3rd Ave.

 Warren Earp was shot and killed by John Boyett at 1:30 Friday morning at the Headquarter saloon.
 It was the culmination of an ill feeling which had existed between the two men for a number of years.
 From evidence given at the preliminary hearing last Saturday it developed that their last quarrel began in the restaurant in the rear of the saloon.
 Both men came into the saloon and Earp told Boyett that he (Boyett) had been offered $100 or $150 by parties in town here to kill him.
 Boyett denied this and told Earp he did not want any trouble, but added that if he had to fight him that he was not afraid.
 Earp told Boyett to go get his gun, and said that he was fixed.